edraj/dmart/readme.md

 A structure-oriented information management system (aka Data-as-a-Service DaaS).

 DMART is a Content Registry/Repository that is able to assimilate various types of data (structured, unstructured and binary).
+It allows you to treat your valuable data assets as commodity; where you can cleanly author, share and update.

 ## Top highlights ...

 - **Data-as-a-Service** : Backbone data store where the data assets get declared and used across multiple applications.
 The data assets are declared in the logical and business representation rather than classical RDBMS (physical).
 - **Standardized API** : Publicly accessible unified api layer to interact with the different types of data, simplifying the work of application developers.
 - **Data longevity** : Time-proof data storage as data is stored in flat-files directly on the file system.
 This opens the door for easy access, inspection, validation, backup and change tracking.
 - **User management and access control** : "Batteries included" to elevate the burden from the application development.